QinCai-rui/9CPS-HTML-Project/README.md

 ### The back-end part

 As you may have noticed, the client-side JS fetches resources from <https://kupe-house-api.qincai.xyz> (also hosted on my Pi).
 Please see <https://github.com/QinCai-rui/kupe-house-api> for more information.

+### Other

+If you have looked into the .github/workflows/ directory, you can see a GitHub Actions file there.
+Its job is to update(`git pull`) the Git repository on the server, thus updating <https://kupe-house.qincai.xyz>, when a push is detected.